Genius-mu/dosewisecopy/POSTMAN_EXAMPLES.md

   "text": "New patient: Jane Smith, female, born March 12, 1985.
 Email: jane.smith@email.com.
 No known allergies.
 Previous history of asthma."
 }
 ```

+**Important Notes:**

+- ✅ The backend automatically converts `text` to `prompt` when calling Dorra API
+- ✅ Dorra AI analyzes the text and extracts patient information
+- ✅ Patient is created in both Dorra EMR and local database
+- ✅ Clinic-only endpoint for creating patients from unstructured data

 **Response (201):**